jianliu-ml/ik_so100/README.md

 # ik_so100

-The code is very raw.
+The code is very raw, but it works.